 In his free time, Dr. Lavie enjoys spending time outdoors with his wife and dog.
 They enjoy hiking and backpacked the Inca Trail in Peru in 2019.
-They hope to continue with more adventures abroad after the COVID pandemic
+They hope to continue with more adventures abroad in the future.

 Patricia spent 20 years in the small animal world, in both technical and managerial roles, before joining Carolina Equine Hospital in October 2019 as a part-time inventory manager.
 Over the next six months, she became completely enamored with Carolina Equine Hospital’s team, culture and commitment to exceptional patient and client care.
 She took on the role of full-time practice manager in April 2020.

 Patricia has a Master of Science degree from Queen’s University in Canada, is certified as an Approved Veterinary Assistant through the National Association of Veterinary Technicians and is also certified in the human-animal bond by the Human-Animal Bond Research Institute/North American Veterinary Community.

 In her spare time, Patricia leads two Girl Scout troops and enjoys spending time with her husband, two teenage children, two dogs and two cats.

 Kit was born in Tightsqueeze, Va.
 She grew up on a farm raising and showing American Saddlebreds.
 She worked for White Oak Animal Clinic for 10 years and then transitioned to barn manager for Averett University Equestrian Studies program for 21 years.
 She joined Carolina Equine Hospital in 2014 and is an invaluable member of our staff.

 She is married to her husband Johnny and shares her home with 2 horses, 11 cats, 2 parrots and various wildlife on their farm.
-While not working Kit continues to provide a loving, nuturing environment for all animals she comes in contact with.
+While not working Kit continues to provide a loving, nurturing environment for all animals she comes in contact with.